Miff-Real/DanTModules-Manual/content/manual/purfenator/index.md

   * `Gradient` - When active the the background will be a linear gradient from top to bottom.
   * `Colour rgba` - Controls the colour and transparency of the main background colour.
   * `Gradient rgba` - Controls the colour and transparency of the secondary gradient colour.
+  * `Gradient Type` - Choose between Linear, Radial or Box gradient.
+  * `Gradient Controls` - Control the gradients start and end, direction for linear, position for radial, and radius & range for box.
 * `Image Background` - Creates a layer that can render an image.
   * ` - Load image` - Opens an OS file dialog where you can select an image file.
   * `Draw background` - Activate and deactivates this element.